DipeshDhandha07/Hotel-Management-System/README.md

 # Hotel-Management-System
 <br>
 This is a simple project created using winforms in C# language ,bunifu framework, picturebox and built-in server explorer for Database part.
+It includes Daily Booking , Customers ,Users, Rooms, Categories of Rooms, Dashboard for Daily income ,Rooms and Customers

 ![image](https://github.com/DipeshDhandha07/Hotel-Management-System/assets/55910147/8f630366-691f-4064-8af3-31877f0524fd)